stray-gr/senior-design/Tasklist.md

 - Integrate the containerized application with the firmware proof-of-concept
 - Ensure that the application can save data to the database and sends an email to maintenance staff when a device disconnects

-## 2. Storage Subsytem
+## 2. Storage Subsystem
 - Update the Postgres container to use facility-specific schemas
-- Set up facility-specific users and an API user
+- Add the *API Users* table
+- Set up users for each facility and the API.
+Note that facility-specific schemas are managed by facility staff and the *API Users* table is managed globally by a sys admin
-- Ensure that facility-specific users can only:
+- Ensure that each facility-specific database user can only:
 	- Read and append entries in their  *Sensor Data* table
 	- Read, append, and update entries in their *Mailing List* table
-- Ensure that the API user can only read from the *Sensor Data* tables of all facilities
+- Ensure that the API's database user can only read from the *Sensor Data* tables of all facilities and update the *API Users* table
 - Reconfigure the local server container to use a facility-specific user

 # Release Build